MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-userCases.md

 ## Overview

 This topic provides insights about most common use cases that mobile operators are planning to enable, this is not an exhaustive list of supported cases.
-It is probable that your specific user case could be achivied via a combination of solutions.
+It is probable that your specific user case could be achieved via a combination of solutions.
 Please reach your Microsoft contact to discuss further your scenario.

 ## Install an eSIM profile in a Windows device